kanishk44/wine-predict/README.md

 and loaded in a Spark application that will perform wine quality prediction.
 This application is executed on one EC2 instance.
 The application is implemented in Python on Ubuntu Linux.

 ## Input for model training:
-We use 2 datasets with you for your ML model: o TrainingDataset.csv: This dataset is used to train the model in parallel on multiple EC2 instances. o ValidationDataset.csv: This dataset is used to validate the model and optimize its performance.
+We use 2 datasets for the ML model:
+1. TrainingDataset.csv: This dataset is used to train the model in parallel on multiple EC2 instances.
+2. ValidationDataset.csv: This dataset is used to validate the model and optimize its performance.

 ## The purpose of this project is to learn how to develop parallel machine learning (ML) applications in Amazon AWS cloud platform.